The Best Breakfast Sandwiches In NYC guide image

 Our 17 favorite breakfast sandwiches in NYC.

-Every New York breakfast sandwich you’ve ever eaten has fallen into one of two categories.
-The first is a tin-foil and wax paper-wrapped roll slick with American cheese residue.
-This breed of sandwich is famously available any time of day or night, and is concocted in under three minutes in a place possibly called Spring Deli Gourmet LLC or inside of a tiny cart decorated with saran-wrapped danishes.
+Every breakfast sandwich in the city falls into one of two categories.
+The first is a tinfoil-wrapped roll slick with American cheese residue, famously available any time of day or night in a place possibly called Spring Deli Gourmet LLC.
 We call these sandwiches “utility BECs,” and it’s your job as a New York person to find the closest, most satisfying version near you.

 The Spots